jvalenzuela/atform/doc/source/auto.rst

 in some other system, but also need to appear in the test procedures.
-If the alarm messages can be stored or exported into a structured format, such as CSV or XML, then importing that content for use with testgen is a simple affair.
+If the alarm messages can be stored or exported into a structured format, such as CSV or XML, then importing that content for use with |project_name| is a simple affair.

-One important note is testgen itself does *not* implement any type of data import functionality.
-A general purpose data import system within testgen would be impractical as the type of data and format varies greatly among projects.
-Python, however, is capable of accessing just about any type of structured file format, making custom import functionality in testgen unnecessary; external content can be imported using existing Python features.
+One important note is |project_name| itself does *not* implement any type of data import functionality.
+A general purpose data import system within |project_name| would be impractical as the type of data and format varies greatly among projects.
+Python, however, is capable of accessing just about any type of structured file format, making custom import functionality in |project_name| unnecessary; external content can be imported using existing Python features.

 The :file:`alarms.csv` file attached to this PDF is a sample export containing